 Negative-Ion Air Purifiers

 A negative ion is an electrically charged oxygen molecule with an added electron.
-Negative ions occur naturally after events such as lightning strikes or as a result of bright ultraviolet sun rays.
+Negative ions occur naturally after events such as lightning strikes or as a result of bright UV sun rays.
 A negative-ion air purifier artificially produces negative ions, and rather than drawing in air and trapping contaminates, this type of air cleaner injects invisible puffs of negative ions into a room.

 The negative ions are drawn magnetically to airborne particles, and they bond with the particles.
 As a result, they are too heavy to remain airborne, so they subsequently fall to the floor or furniture.
 While this process removes debris from the air, it doesn’t remove it from the room altogether, so sitting on the sofa or a chair can bring the home’s residents into contact with the contaminants.

 Some people like the smell of ozone and associate it with thunderstorms since lightning creates ozone in the atmosphere.
 Ozone generators emit ozone into a room.
-Often, they’re used in conjunction with negative ion purifiers, but the verdict is still out on whether they’re beneficial.
+Often, they’re used in conjunction with negative-ion purifiers, but the verdict is still out on whether they’re beneficial.

 According to the Environmental Protection Agency (EPA), inhaling ozone might be detrimental to the human respiratory system and can result in symptoms such as coughing, difficulty breathing, and throat irritation.
 As is the case with negative-ion purifiers, ozone generators don’t actually remove pollutants from the room; they just give the room a fresh rain scent.

 Air purifier labels might indicate the approximate square footage of the room that the units will treat effectively.
 Alternatively, they may be labeled as either small, medium, large, or whole-house purifiers.